 - The true self is love.
 The everyday self, lacking love, seeks it from outside sources

 Any of that feel familiar?
 Perhaps you’ve already seen glimpses of your true self.

 In 2012 I had a moment of awakening that as a fleeting experience, is hard to put into words.
-And although I promptly fell back to sleep (not literally), I couldn’t dull the quiet knowing that our true self exists as our core, our essence.
+Although I promptly fell back to sleep (not literally), I couldn’t dull the quiet knowing that our true self exists as our core, our essence.
 Our beingness that doesn’t change.

 The true self does not shift like the ebb and flow of thoughts, emotions and behaviours that the small self gets caught up in, whilst navigating everyday life.
 The true self is wise and with practice, your small self can access the deep wisdom held there.

 I especially resonate with Deepak’s article, as it goes on to say,

 “…begin to recognize and encourage the qualities of the true self, your life will begin to change.
 You’ll make better choices.
 You’ll expand your awareness.
 You’ll discover and encourage your purpose.”

 Because most of your thoughts and feelings are not the truth.
 Busyness doesn’t have to be the reality.
 Left unquestioned, you remain asleep, afraid, unconscious and burnt out.
 Who really wants that?
 Your true self is the source of your creativity and growth.
 You are an infinite, intelligent and creative being designed for evolutionary growth.
 You’re not made for staying stuck, small and suffering.